frankpermenter/frlib/README.md

 ## Example (reduction of primal):
-To perform reductions, you must specify the type of PSD approximation and the SDP (primal or dual) you wish the reduce.
+To perform reductions, one specifies a  PSD approximation and the SDP (primal or dual) ones wishes to reduce.
 A typical use case is given below.
 ```Matlab
 prg = frlibPrg(A,b,c,K);
 prgR = prg.ReducePrimal('d');